StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 Either way we have $β(s, w) = c$ for one of the tasks

-- Only one value of $w$ hits this value of $c$
+- Only one value of $w$ hits this value of $c$ — unlikely to happen
   - because $w \mapsto β(s, w)$ is bijective

 Probability of $1/2^{64}$ for each register of the main RNG

 - Probability of $(1/2^{64})^4 = 1/2^{256}$ over all four registers

-Collisions are practically impossible
+Result: collisions are practically impossible

 ---
-# Finally: here's what we do
+# "Bifold": task forking in Julia 1.11+

 ```julia
 w = aux_rng